zjaiani-lgtm/genius-bot-live/README.md

-# GENIUS BOT MAN — Execution Worker
+# genius-bot-live — Execution Worker

 This repository contains ONLY the Execution Layer.